Katalip/ca-stinv-cnn/README.md

 ## Improving Stain Invariance of CNNs for Segmentation by Fusing Channel Attention and Domain-Adversarial Training

+*Paper: To do
+Slide: To do* <br>

-Thank you for expressing expressing interest in our work.
+Thank you for expressing interest in our work.

 ## Setup